RJ-Washington/PayFabric-Partner-Implementation/README.md

 # [PayFabric®](https://github.com/PayFabric/Portal/tree/master/PayFabric)

+PayFabric Support can assist with create a PayFabric account with partner portal access.
+All the partner needs to do is activate their PayFabric account & set their preferred password.
+Please reach out to support@payfabric.com in order to have partner access provisioned.

 # PayFabric Partner Portal

 •	The PayFabric Partner Portal provides ability to manage and control all aspects of its merchants, including Configurations, as well as Device credentials to gain API access.